hpfousac/inav/HpfousacNotes.md

 ### Tasks ###

- In **fc_tasks** there is table containing tasks including its enable, disabe during boot.
+ In **fc_tasks** there is table containing tasks including its enable, disable during boot.

  Check for **cfTask_t**